SPX quarterly profit reduced by deal costs

 Without the acquisition, the unit’s core sales rose 10 percent.
 SPX cited strong demand for components and systems used to make food and drinks, as well as sales to energy and industrial markets.

-Reporting By Nick Zieminski in New York; Editing by Lisa Von Ahn, Maureen Bavdek, Dave Zimmerman
+Reporting By Nick Zieminski in New York; Editing by Lisa Von Ahn and Maureen Bavdek